megankuo/Express-User-Documentation/docs/pages/project-structure.md

 In this section you will create a subfolder.
 Folders that are created inside of the root folder (also known as *root directory* or *root*) of your project are called subfolders.
 Subfolders can also contain their own subfolders and so forth.
 It is recommended that you do not use more than three or four levels to keep your project organized.

-1. Type the command below in the Terminal to create a docs folder.
+1. Create a `docs` folder to hold any documentation you hvae:

-> mkdir src
+> mkdir docs

     If successful, you will see a new folder inside of your project folder in the Explorer Tab in VSC.
 The file will resemble the example below.